TomasJohansson/crsTransformations-dotnet/docs/README.md

 }
 ```

-# Java examples
+# C# example
-Below is a small Java example code working with the current version 1.0.0.
+Below is a small C# example code working with the current version 1.0.0.
 The example code transforms a coordinate from a global CRS WGS84 (EPSG code 4326) latitude/longitude to
 the Swedish CRS SWEREF99TM (EPSG code 3006).
 ```java